Bohr chaoticity of principal algebraic actions and Riesz product measures: Riesz product measures on

 \section{Riesz product measures on $X_f$}

+In this section we start on the proofs of the Theorems \ref{thm:mainZ1} and \ref{thm:mainZd}.
+As explained in Remark \ref{r:irreducible} we assume from now on --- and without loss in generality --- that the polynomial $f\in R_d$ defining our principal action $(X_f,\alpha _f)$ is primitive, irreducible, and has positive Mahler measure.

-The proofs of the Theorems \ref{thm:mainZ1} and \ref{thm:mainZd} will use a class of measures called Riesz products.
+For the proofs of these theorems we shall use a class of measures called Riesz products.
 Firstly, we will recall the general construction of Riesz product measures on arbitrary compact abelian groups.
 Secondly, we will construct Riesz products on $X_f$ based on lacunary polynomials in the dual group $\widehat{X}_f \subset R_d$.